Matatika/matatika-docs/content/data.md

 ---

-Examples and details about data visualisation.
+Examples and details about artifacts, objects and files related to data in the Matatika platform.
 {: .fs-5 }